We were given a preview of this event a few weeks before it opened, so these are our thoughts from that experience.

 Arcade basketball games

 There is no food or drink allowed in the NBA Experience except water bottles with lids.
 They also do not sell any food or drink inside.
-Because of this, you’ll want to eat before you go in since you don’t get in-and-out privileges with your ticket, so if you enter and get hungry an hour later, you’ll have to leave to get food and pay all over again to get back in.
-We aren’t sure why Disney did this, especially as they could have made a lot of money just selling snacks even if they didn’t want to set up a whole kitchen to sell real food.
-We ended up getting so thirsty while we were there, but our only option was a water fountain because we didn’t know we needed to bring our own water.
+Because of this, you’ll want to eat before you go in or play for a bit and return after a meal later.
+We aren’t sure why Disney opted to not sell food or drink, especially since they could have made a lot of money just selling snacks even if they didn’t want to set up a whole kitchen to sell real food.
+Being able to go back in after leaving is very helpful though if you do need to leave for any reason.

 If you are wanting to send your teenager here for a few hours of fun one day, be sure to note that guests under 18 must have a parent or guardian sign a waiver for them when they arrive.
 Also, guests younger than 14 must be accompanied by another guest 14 or older.